Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 Test Persistent Volumes

-Magnum comes with a default storage class for persistent volumes which relies on Openstack Cinder, we can test with a simple pod:
+Magnum comes with a default storage class for persistent volumes which relies on OpenStack Cinder.
+We can test with a simple pod:

 kubectl create -f ../alpine-persistent-volume.yaml